 Hello, my name is Adam Pippin.
-I'm an IT professional and overall handy guy living in Regina, SK.
+I'm an IT professional and overall handy guy living in Vancouver, BC.

 I've spent the last decade consciously and constantly focusing on growing as both a person and a professional.
-Constantly seeking out new and interesting problems to tackle, I've managed to expose myself to a variety of people, situations, and technologies that have given me some fairly exclusive opportunities to really develop my skillset and myself.
+Constantly seeking out new and interesting problems to tackle, I've managed to expose myself to a variety of people, situations, and technologies that have given me a varied opportunities to really develop my skillset and myself.

 And one time I came in to work and defused a bomb.

-I've been at my current employer—an advertising agency—for a little over 5 years now.
+I was at my previous employer—an advertising agency—for over 5 years.
 “Advertising Agency” doesn't really do it justice.
-In the past five years I've put together my share of brochure websites and eCommerce solutions, but I've also been tasked with things like creating a GIS lookup tool that runs on a coffee table, pulling out my soldering iron and trying to add networking capabilities to a Chinese-import wireless transmitter, managing nearly one million dollars per year in digital advertising spend, using computer vision to simulate physics on patron drawings, and developing custom device drivers based off of 190 page integrators' manuals.
+In my five years there I put together my share of brochure websites and eCommerce solutions, but was also tasked with things like creating a GIS lookup tool that runs on a coffee table, pulling out my soldering iron and trying to add networking capabilities to a Chinese-import wireless transmitter, managing nearly one million dollars per year in digital advertising spend, using computer vision to import drawings and simulate physics on them, and developing custom device drivers based off of 190 page integrators' manuals for purchased hardware.

-Prior to this opportunity, I put my time in contracting (and performing all the tasks that go along with that—client and partner management, book keeping, etc) and worked at a small website development company.
+Prior to that, I put my time in contracting (and performing all the tasks that go along with that—client and partner management, book keeping, etc) and worked at a small website development company.

-I enjoy a few hobbies such as working on my car, target shooting, drinking bourbon and repairing/breaking things.
-I enjoy travelling, though you're more likely to find me driving around in a backwoods Kentucky town or skiing in British Columbia town than you are to find me laying on the beaches of Hawaii.
+- I enjoy travelling—though you're more likely to find me driving around in backwoods Kentucky or skiing in small town Montana than you are to find me laying on a beach somewhere.

 I put a conscious effort over the years into not being the stereotypical IT guy.
 I do a pretty good job of being approachable and speaking in terms appropriate to the audience.
 To me it's a point of pride to be have understood a complex concept to the point where I can explain it in a way that anybody could understand.